Connecting YOU to the resources in the community

 The Section 8 housing choice voucher program is the federal government’s major program for assisting very low-income families, the elderly, and the disabled to afford decent, safe, and sanitary housing in the private market.
 Since housing assistance is provided on behalf of the family or individual, participants are able to find their own housing, including single-family homes, townhouses, and apartments.

-Eligibility for a housing voucher is determined by the PHA based on the following:
+Eligibility for a housing voucher is determined by the PHA based on:

-• Family income may not exceed 50% of the median income for the county.
-HUD publishes median income levels and vary by location.
+- Family income, which may not exceed 50% of the median income for the Median income levels are published by HUD and vary by location.
 The PHA serving your community can provide you with the income limits for your area and family size.

 To apply, submit your online application through the application web portal at www.hacb.us.